Sweden Southern Sweden

 Turning Torso as seen from Ribersborg Beach

-We love Malmo – and the rest of Southern Sweden!
+We love Malmö and the rest of Southern Sweden!

-Christmas in Helsingborg
+Bonus: Christmas in Helsingborg

-On the Kullagatan pedestrian street, it is also possible to meet Santa Claus on several days as well as bump into the Goblins of Kullagatan which hand out candy every Thursday to Sunday during the Christmas season.
+Along the pedestrian street Kullagatan, it’s also sometimes possible to meet Santa Claus, and the “Goblins of Kullagatan” hand out sweets from Thursday to Sunday during the Christmas season.

 Helsingborg at Christmas

-You might be interested in:A Complete Travel Guide to Malmö in Sweden + 20 Best Things to Do Everything you need to know including what to do, when to visit, where to eat and where to stay Read more
+All you need to know about Malmö, Sweden, including what to do, when to visit, where to eat and where to stay

 Where to stay in Helsingborg

-The best places to stay in Helsingborg:
+The best hotels in Helsingborg:

 Clarion Hotel Sea U